 Education • Advocacy • Consulting

-Cortney Gensemer, PhD is a research scientist with a specific focus on the genetic and molecular mechanisms of Hypermobile Ehler’s Danlos Syndrome and its related conditions.
+Cortney Gensemer, PhD is a research scientist with a specific focus on the genetic and molecular mechanisms of Hypermobile Ehlers-Danlos Syndrome (hEDS) and its related conditions.
 She recognizes that hEDS appears to have an immune system component, and she has published several research papers exploring that hypothesis.
-Her work with The Norris Lab has contributed leaps and bounds to the current understanding of hEDS.
-Please follow her on Facebook at Cortney Gensemer, PhD, @cortdoesscience on Instagram, and also on her website https://www.cortneygensemer.com.
+Her work with The Norris Lab has contributed…

-The Hypermobile Ehlers-Danlos Genetic Evaluation (HEDGE) study was initiated by The Ehlers-Danlos Society to examine the genes of over 1000 particpants around the world who have hEDS or HSD (Hypermobility Spectrum Disorder).
-It is the most extensive study involving over 85 counties with an aim to find a genetic cause of hESD…. <Read more>
+The Hypermobile Ehlers-Danlos Genetic Evaluation (HEDGE) study was initiated by The Ehlers-Danlos Society to examine the genes of over 1000 particpants around the world who have hEDS or HSD (Hypermobility Spectrum Disorders).
+It is the most extensive study involving over 85 counties with an aim to find a genetic cause of hEDS.
+An October 2025…

 Median Arcuate Ligament Syndrome At the time I started seeing my POTS specialist, he had been investigating Median Arcuate Ligament Syndrome (MALS) as a possible cause of POTS due to vagus nerve inflammation.
 MALS is when the diaphragm hangs too low or the celiac artery is too high coming off the abdominal aorta, and it…